Gurux/GuruxDLMS.c/Atmel/readme.md

 See An [Gurux](http://www.gurux.org/ "Gurux") for an overview.
 Join the Gurux Community or follow [@Gurux](https://twitter.com/guruxorg "@Gurux") for project updates.
-Gurux.DLMS library is a high-performance .NET component that helps you to read you DLMS/COSEM compatible electricity, gas or water meters.
+Gurux.DLMS library is a high-performance .c library that helps you to read you DLMS/COSEM compatible electricity, gas or water meters.
 We have try to make component so easy to use that you do not need understand protocol at all.
 For more info check out [Gurux.DLMS](http://www.gurux.fi/index.php?q=Gurux.DLMS "Gurux.DLMS").
 We are updating documentation on Gurux web page.